Object NotePart of a lot with seven more pieces (ZI2021.500972.1 EGYPT, ZI2021.500972.2 EGYPT, ZI2021.500972.3 EGYPT,

 This crown-shaped bouquet is flanked by several medium and small floral branches featuring a flower and two leaves.
 The cuffs and the hems feature herringbone braided metal wire trimming in a scalloped zig-zag pattern.

-The trimming is (appliqued) to the hem of the piece covering the front neckline, the fall, the side slits as well as the cuffs.
+Appliqued: (French: appliquer – Apply), ornamental needlework where small pieces of decorative fabric are sewn on to a larger piece to form a pattern.) to the hem of the piece covering the front neckline, the fall, the side slits as well as the cuffs.

 Completely hand embroidered and hand stitched, this piece is lined with a fine ivory cotton fabric.

-More Info
+More InfoThe

 A unique feature of this embroidery is that the upper thread is invisible from the bottom.
 The technique is often referred to as "Maraş work" due to its extensive application in Kahramanmaraş.